Melbourne Football Club: 2007–2017: years of struggle

 In 2013, Melbourne managed just one win from its first 11 games and Neeld was sacked as coach in Round 17 with assistant coach Neil Craig being appointed caretaker.
 This was precipitated by the departures of CEO Schwab and President McLardy.
 In September the club announced Sydney premiership coach Paul Roos signed a two-year deal to coach the Demons, with the option of a third year.

 Paul Roos' first year in his tenure as the Demons' coach saw an improvement from their 2013 season, with the Demons doubling their win tally.
 Under Roos, the club continued to steadily improve winning 7 games in 2015 and key forward Jesse Hogan won Melbourne's second AFL Rising Star award.
 Roos left Melbourne after another improved season in 2016 with assistant coach Simon Goodwin taking over in a planned succession.

-Melbourne finished the 2017 season in ninth place with a win–loss record of 12–10, missing out on eighth spot to West Coast by 0.5%.

 Melbourne made history in 2017, competing as one of the eight foundation clubs in the inaugural AFL Women's competition.
 Led by captain Daisy Pearce and coach Mick Stinear, Melbourne took on the Brisbane Lions in the first game of the new league at Casey Fields.

 At the end of the 2018 season Melbourne finished in fifth place on the ladder reaching the finals series for the first time since 2006.
 The Demons advanced to an eventual Preliminary final defeat to West Coast after defeating Geelong and Hawthorn.
 Melbourne's success could not be maintained in 2019 with the Demons finishing 17th on the ladder.
 In the shortened 2020 season interrupted by the COVID-19 pandemic, Melbourne would finish ninth on the Ladder winning nine and losing eight games.